Group Visits

 Local and Virtual Programs

 Bring the Museum to your group with a docent presentation that dives into the Museum’s rich collections.
-Drawing upon more than 117,000 works of art spanning the world from antiquity to the present, our adult programs explore the breadth and depth of the collections through chronological, geographical, and cross-disciplinary narratives.
+Drawing on more than 117,000 works of art spanning the world from antiquity to the present, our adult programs explore the breadth and depth of the collections through chronological, geographical, and cross-disciplinary narratives.

 Programs are approximately one hour in duration and can be planned as a series.

-In-person programs can be hosted at community locations—e.g., community centers, local libraries, care facilities—located within a 20-mile radius of Princeton University.
+In-person programs can be hosted at community locations—e.g., community centers, local libraries, care facilities—within a 20-mile radius of Princeton University.
 Programs are available Monday through Friday between 9 a.m. and 1 p.m., with 12 p.m. being the latest program start time; dates should be reserved at least one month in advance.
 Fee: $250

 Virtual programs are available Monday through Friday between 9 a.m. and 4 p.m., with 3 p.m. being the latest program start time; dates should be reserved at least one month in advance.
 Groups are responsible for providing a Zoom link for the program.
 Fee: $60